-Each year the Contra Costa Transportation Authority (CCTA) selects at least three recipients of Measure J funds to undergo compliance audits.
-This year CCTA selected all four Regional Transportation Planning Committees (RTPCs), the city of Orinda, and the consultant group Advanced Mobility Group.
-CCTA pays for the audits, and auditees can either use CCTA's auditing firm, Maze and Associates, or hire their own firm.
-WCCTC staff opted to use CCTA's auditor, who also happens to be WCCTAC's auditor as well.
-The audits are expected to be completed by December 31, 2024.
+Each year, the Contra Costa Transportation Authority (CCTA) selects at least three recipients of Measure J funds to undergo compliance audits.
+This year, CCTA selected all four Regional Transportation Planning Committees (RTPCs), the city of Orinda, and the consultant group

+Advanced Mobility Group.
+CCTA pays for the audits.
+WCCTC staff opted to use CCTA's auditor, Maze and Associates, who happens to be WCCTAC's auditor as well.
+The Measure J audits are now complete and the auditor concluded that "the Measure J Recipient's use of Measure J funds for the year ended June 30, 2024, were in accordance with Exhibit A of the Authority's Resolution No. 08-05A (Rev. 1), in all material respects."